lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 it might actually be all you need for simple application.

 Reach out to me on Mastodon or Twitter, share the post if you like it!
 Cheers.

+Update: The blogpost was featured on [hacker news](https://news.ycombinator.com/item?id=33942581).
+Feel free to drop a comment.